 To publish short stories, or any other type of fiction, requires market research, a time consuming but necessary part of the writing process.
-I have yet to meet a writer who enjoys this aspect of the writing process.
+Almost no one enjoys this aspect of the writing process.
 I've often thought that it would be wonderful to have a databank to which authors sent their work, and which editors scouted.
-Hundreds of impartial paid readers would scan the stories that poured inthousands of storiescategorize them, and rate them.
+Hundreds of impartial paid readers would scan the stories that poured inthousands of stories, categorize them, and rate them.
 Editors would bid on the best, and writers would be spared hours of research and months of waiting.
 What a pleasant thought.

-Until then, writers hoping to publish short stories in print media will have to continue to seek out suitable markets, review writers' guidelines, and pore over back issues.
+Until then, writers hoping to publish short stories in print or online will have to continue to seek out suitable markets, review writers' guidelines, and pore over back issues.

 These reference guides report what a market pays, how many words submissions should be, which editor handles which type of fiction (always double check this with a quick telephone call), how many submissions are accepted each month, and many other useful and important details.

 I prefer to use the online version of Writer's Market, which is searchable, has a submissions tracker, and is updated continuously.
 A one year subscription is $39.99 US, a little more than the printed version, even without shipping costs, but well worth the price, and you won't have to figure out how to dispose of the hefty outdated version each year.

 Magazines such as Writer's Digest and The Writer have sections for markets, and if you are member of your local writers' Guild or union, their newsletters will almost certainly have a list of new or changed markets.

 Alternatively, if you already know which magazines or journals you'd like to target, and you are certain they publish short stories of the type you write (see below), find their address in the masthead and contact them directly for writers' guidelines and the fiction editor's name.